+There are no toxic sites within 3,000 feet of the applicant location.
 The environmental field observation did not note any items of concern.
 See the attached environmental field observation report.
 A google earth review of the area shows no visible hazards.
-The past land use for the last 10-15 year is commercial.
-Based on ECHO reports for the facilities, there is no impact for the intended use of this project.
-See attached table.
+The past land use for the last 10-15 year is agricultural.